 - A. Each employee of City covered by this Agreement shall be entitled to accumulate sick leave as follows and accordance with Appendix E Absenteeism Policy - 1.
-Employees shall accumulate sick leave at a rate of 3.692 hours per bi-weekly pay period to a maximum of nine hundred and sixty (960) hours. - 2.
+Employees shall accumulate sick leave at a rate of 3.69 hours per bi-weekly pay period to a maximum of nine hundred and sixty (960) hours. - 2.
 Employees shall not accrue sick leave for any pay period during which they are on layoff or other leaves of absences without pay (unless otherwise agreed by the City). - 3.
-The purposed of charging sick leave, fractions of days will be charged on a quarter hour basis.

-- 4. Probationary employees shall not be entitled to use sick leave hours until they have completed their first thirty (30) days of employment; however, they shall begin accumulating sick leave hours from date of hire. - B. It is the responsibility of each employee requesting sick leave to notify their department head.
-Employees who are requesting paid sick leave in accordance with this Article, shall notify or cause notification to be made to their department head at least thirty (30) minutes before the time specified for the beginning of their work day, or as soon as reasonably possible.
+For purposes of charging sick leave, fractions of days will be charged on a quarter hour basis. - B. It is the responsibility of each employee requesting sick leave to notify their department head.
+Employees who are requesting paid sick leave in accordance with this Article, shall notify or cause notification to be made to their department head at least thirty (30) minutes before the time specified for the beginning of their workday, or as soon as reasonably possible.
 When someone other than the employee is or has been requested to make the required notification, the employee will be solely responsible for that notification being made.
-If an employee becomes sick or ill during their work shift, they must notify or cause notification to be made to their department head and/or their designee. - C. The rate of sick leave shall be the employee's regular straight-time hourly rate of pay in effect for the employee's regular job at the time the sick leave is being taken.
+If an employee becomes sick or ill during their work shift, they must notify or cause notification to be made to their department head and/ or their designee. - C. The rate of sick leave shall be the employee's regular straight-time hourly rate of pay in effect for the employee's regular job at the time the sick leave is being taken.
 Employees are expected to be at home (and able to be reached) when using sick leave unless at doctor's, pharmacy, or attending to other illness related circumstances.
-If an employee calls in sick from a location other than home (camp, relatives, etc.) they shall provide a location and telephone number where they can be reached when calling in. - D. Any absence of three (3) consecutive working days for longer or illness or injury, the City may require a physician's certificate before the employee returns to work. - E. Sick leave may be used for scheduled medical appointments with forty-eight (48) hours advance notice to the Department and shall provide proof/verification of medical appointment taken on said day.
-Employees will make every effort to limit such use to onehalf (1/2) shift. - F. Employees may use up to forty (40) hours per year to care for ill family members to be deducted from the employee's accrued sick leave.
+If an employee calls in sick from a location other than home (camp, relatives, etc.) they shall provide a location and telephone number where they can be reached when calling in.

+- D. Any absence of three (3) consecutive working days for longer or illness or injury, the City may require a physician's certificate before the employee returns to work. - E. Sick leave may be used for scheduled medical appointments with forty-eight (48) hours advance notice to the Department and shall provide proof/verification of medical appointment taken on said day.
+Employees will make every effort to limit such use to one- half (1/2) shift. - F. Employees may use up to forty (40) hours per year to care for ill family members to be deducted from the employee's accrued sick leave.